Taliban take over Afghanistan: What we know and what’s next

 They’re worried that the country could descend into chaos or the Taliban could carry out revenge attacks against those who worked with the Americans or the government.

-The Taliban have sought to present themselves as a more moderate force in recent years and say they won’t exact revenge, but many Afghans are skeptical of those promises.
+The Taliban have sought to present themselves as a more moderate force in recent years.
+Since taking over, they have promised to respect women’s rights, forgive those who fought against them and prevent Afghanistan from being used as a base for terror attacks.
+But many Afghans are skeptical of those promises.

 ———